abdelrahmangamall/task-manager-n8n/README.md

 3. **Wait for confirmation:**
    - ✅ Success message appears
-   - Task appears in "Recent Tasks" section
+   - Task appears in the "Recent Tasks" section
    - Data is saved to Google Sheets automatically

 ### Managing Tasks